Live-Webcams

 Swinoujscie's

-were discovered in Swinemunde and used in the
+brine and mud were discovered in Swinemunde and

-local spas, the town became a leading 19th
+used in the local spas, the town became a leading

 Twenties

-until end of WWII.
-After the war, the town
+until the end of WWII.
+After WWII, the town

-continued to be a popular resort but behind the Iron
+continued to be a popular resort behind the Iron

 Curtain.